 12 Apostles - Great Ocean Road

-Summer (December, January, February): Best conditions with usually dry and clear weather.
+Best conditions with usually dry and clear weather.
 Temps can climb up to almost 30°C but usually, they stay around 22°C. It's the peak season and the rates are at their highest (book well in advance for a nearby hotel).
-12 Apostles is overrun with visitors during the day.
+12 Apostles are overrun with visitors during the day.
 However, come early or late in the day and enjoy the special atmosphere.
 Even though it is summer, it's not that hot because of the breeze from the sea.
 Water temps are 18°C maximum.
 That's still pretty cold.

-Winter (June, July, August): The best months if you'd like to enjoy a quieter visit.
-However, it can still be busy on weekends.
+The best months if you'd like to enjoy a quieter visit.
+However, it can still be busy at weekends.
 Excellent months for taking photos from the large viewing platform without hundreds of others pushing each other shoulder to shoulder.
 The downside is the weather: While definitely not freezing, it's cooler and the most rainfall occurs in winter.
 The advantage you may get fantastic shots with towering clouds in the back.

-In general the Southern Ocean has a strong influence on the climate.
+In general, the Southern Ocean has a strong influence on the climate.
 It keeps the winter warmer and the summer cooler.
 In summer the sun is extreme, but it is not too hot always a fresh breeze.
 Most stable weather in summer from January to March.
-Most precipitation in winter from June to August.
+Most precipitation in winter from June to September.
 Be prepared for extremely windy conditions.

 - Opening Hours: None.
 You can visit at any time of the day, even at night.